demisto/content/Packs/SecurityIntelligenceServicesFeed/Integrations/SecurityIntelligenceServicesFeed/README.md

 A PassiveTotal with Security Intelligence Services Feed provides you with newly observed Domain, Malware, Phishing, Content, and Scam Blacklist with Hourly ingestion available.
-This integration was integrated and tested with version xx of SecurityIntelligenceServicesFeed
+This integration was integrated and tested with version 1.0 of Security Intelligence Services Feed.

+The XSOAR instance with **ElasticSearch** is required as this integration would ingest large amount of indicators from SIS to XSOAR.

-## Configure SecurityIntelligenceServicesFeed on Cortex XSOAR
+## Configure Security Intelligence Services Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for SecurityIntelligenceServicesFeed.
+2. Search for Security Intelligence Services Feed.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |